 Social workers conducting age assessments must comply with all case law which includes the need to be registered social workers, trained in conducting age assessments, adhere to correct procedures including taking into account all relevant information.
 Assessments must be conducted in the presence of an 'appropriate adult' and a written record made.
-Guidance issued by the Association of Directors of Children's Services (ADCS) in October 2015 gives more detail about lawful procedure and good practice.181
+Guidance issued by the Association of Directors of Children's Services (ADCS) in October 2015 gives more detail about lawful procedure and good practice.190

-It remains the case that judicial review is the sole remedy to resolve a complaint that the age assessment was conducted unlawfully or failed to reach the correct conclusion.
-The quality of age assessments has been heavily criticised for several years.
-It is not easy to determine whether or not practice is improving although judicial reviews still take place and result in some social work decisions being overturned.
-Many such decisions are not reported and many do not have a bearing on other cases, as they are finding of fact cases.
+It remains the case that judicial review is the sole remedy to resolve a complaint that the age assessment was conducted unlawfully or failed to reach the correct conclusion.191 The quality of age assessments has been heavily criticised for several years.192 It is not easy to determine whether or not practice is improving although judicial reviews still take place and result in some social work decisions being overturned.193 Many such decisions are not reported and many do not have a bearing on other cases, as they are finding of fact cases.
+A summary of some key cases in 2020 was published by lawyers in December.